Search and Surveillance Act 2012

 You could also call this:

 To get a surveillance device warrant, you need to meet some conditions.
-You must have good reasons to think a crime has happened, is happening, or will happen, and that the law lets an enforcement officer apply for a warrant to look for evidence.
-The crime must be one that is listed in the Schedule or in this Act.
+You must have good reasons to think a crime has happened, is happening, or will happen, and that the law allows an enforcement officer to apply for a warrant to gather evidence about this crime, as stated in the Schedule 2 of this Act.
+You must also believe that using a surveillance device will help get information that is relevant to the crime.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.